ucsd-cse29/fa24/src/pa/pa3/index.md

 Server started on port PPPPP
 ```

+If a port number was provided, it should use that port, otherwise it should
+print an open port that was selected.

-It should continue running, listening for requests on that port, until it
+It should continue running, listening for requests on that port, until shutdown
-receives a `/shutdown` request.
+with Ctrl-c.

 #### `/chats`